codepath/android_guides/Using-Android-Studio.md

 ## Migrating from Eclipse

-Since [version 0.4](http://tools.android.com/recent/androidstudio040released), Android Studio now has the ability to import your Eclipse projects directly.
+Android Studio now has the ability to import your Eclipse projects directly.
 When you do the import, your Java and XML resource files are relocated to src/main/java and src/main/res respectively.
 Gradle looks explicitly in the src/main directory and can compile successfully but will fail to include your .class files if they are not located in these particular directories.

 The plugin will also generate a build.gradle.
 An example of what the file format is shown in the [[Gradle cliffnotes|Getting-Started-with-Gradle]].